CKs-Technology-News/PrivacyTools/README.md

 - [OpenKirin](https://openkirin.net/) – A team of developers who believe that a pure, AOSP Android experience should be easily available for users running Huawei devices with Kirin chipsets.
 The reason I list it here is that Huawei devices with Kirin chipsets have less options, I am aware this is AOSP based and the title here says Stock OS alternatives, which AOSP in general counts in.
 - [OmniROM](https://omnirom.org/) – Android custom ROM variant, feature-packed but always with stability as #1 priority in mind.
 - [Paranoid Android](https://paranoidandroid.co/) – AOSP based ROM with some enhancements.
-- [Postmarket OS](https://postmarketos.org/) – Touch optimised and pre-configured version of Alpine Linux.
+- [PostmarketOS](https://postmarketos.org/) – Touch optimised and pre-configured version of Alpine Linux.
 - [ProtonAOSP](https://github.com/ProtonAOSP) – A minimal Android fork for design and performance for Google Pixel devices, which is based on Android 11 & 12.
 This ROM can be used together with MicroG and has many interesting features.
 However, by default it comes with GAPPS, minimalistic package pre-installed, which you can uninstall afterwards if you want.
 - [Replicant](https://www.replicant.us/) – A free software mobile operating system putting the emphasis on freedom and privacy/security.
 - [Suomenlinna](https://blog.jolla.com/suomenlinna/) – Sailfish OS, Linux for mobile phones.